Our data protection policy

 3. Why are we processing your data?

-So that we can safely deliver scouting within the Group, each section, i.e. Beaver Scouts, Cub Scouts, Scouts and Explorer Scouts and the Group Executive Committee will need to hold basic demographic information about the young people, their parents or carers and our adult volunteers, “the Data Subject(s)”.
+So that we can safely deliver scouting within the Group, each section, i.e., Beaver Scouts, Cub Scouts, Scouts and the Group Executive Committee will need to hold basic demographic information about the young people, their parents or carers and our adult volunteers, “the Data Subject(s)”.
+The Group also holds records for young people that have been registered wishing to join either when the reach the age six years – the register of interest, or, for those who already at a suitable age to join a section space permitting – the joining list.

 We will use this information to contact you both routinely and in an emergency.